loda-lang/loda-programs/programs/oeis/list2.md

 * [A287394](http://oeis.org/A287394) ([L14 program](287/A287394.asm)): Domination number for camel's graph on a 2 X n board.
 * [A287426](http://oeis.org/A287426) ([L22 program](287/A287426.asm)): Number of connected induced subgraphs in the n-sun graph.
 * [A287431](http://oeis.org/A287431) ([L19 program](287/A287431.asm)): Number of connected dominating sets in the n-gear graph.
+* [A287470](http://oeis.org/A287470) ([L96 program](287/A287470.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 276", based on the 5-celled von Neumann neighborhood.
 * [A287657](http://oeis.org/A287657) ([L63 program](287/A287657.asm)): {0->01, 1->10}-transform of the infinite Fibonacci word A003849.
 * [A287663](http://oeis.org/A287663) ([L42 program](287/A287663.asm)): {0->1, 1->000}-transform of the infinite Fibonacci word A003849.
 * [A287665](http://oeis.org/A287665) ([L42 program](287/A287665.asm)): Positions of 1's in A287663; complement of A287664.